Oil drillers, refiners struggle with Texas deep freeze

 The freeze has also sent Canadian natural gas exports to the United States soaring to levels last seen in 2010, said IHS Markit analyst Ian Archer.

-Net Canadian exports have jumped above 7.5 billion cubic feet a day for the last couple of days and estimated they were close to 8 bcfd on Wednesday.
-At the same time, Texas cannot export natural gas to Mexico via pipeline due to the freeze.
+Net Canadian exports have jumped above 7.5 billion cubic feet a day for the last couple of days and Archer estimated they were close to 8 bcfd on Wednesday.

 “We are seeing just absolutely huge withdrawals and exports to the U.S.,” Archer said.